cipherstash/ore.rs/README.md

 ## License

-Licensed under the GPLv3.
-ore.rs will be available commercially under the CipherStash 1.0 licence.
+ore.rs is available under the CipherStash 1.0 licence.

 ## Contribution